 4. Bigger layers need special care to establish them independently on the potting containers.

-5. Air layers generally have shorter life span compared to plants with seed-propagated rootstocks.
+5. Air layers generally have a shorter life span compared to plants with seed-propagated rootstocks.

 ABELLANOSA AL, PAVA HM.
 1987.
 Introduction to Crop Science.
 CMU, Musuan, Bukidnon: Publications Office.
 245 p.